[Updated January 13, 2022]

 HOURS: Sun–Thu 5pm to 9:30pm • Fri & Sat 5pm to 10:30pm

-Baudouin practices the farm-to-table philosophy, sourcing everything he can from local farmers and vendors.
+Baudouin practices the farm-to-table philosophy, sourcing everything he can from local farms and vendors.
 The dishes that result are wonderfully fresh and flavorful.

 From the Pique-nique Français (a homemade country-style paté served with locally made cheeses and chutney) and Escargots Bourguignon to Steak au Poivre, everything we’ve tried there was a delight.

-If you dine at Bouchon, go early (or on a weeknight) if you want to have any sort of audible conversation and avoid waiting for a table.
+If you do choose to dine at Bouchon, we recommend going early (or on a weeknight) if you want to have any sort of audible conversation and avoid waiting for a table.

 22 Battery Park Ave • 828-254-4003 • chaipaniasheville.com